LinkedIn Sales Navigator Pricing

-LinkedIn Sales Navigator has 3 pricing edition(s), from $79.99 to $134.99.
-Look at different pricing editions below and read more information about the product here to see which one is right for you.
+LinkedIn Sales Navigator has 3 pricing plans(s) and ranges from $79.99 to $134.99.
+Available deployment types include saas.
+Review pricing options and learn more about the product to determine which plan is right for you.
+No free version or trial is available for LinkedIn Sales Navigator.

 Professional